- Optimizely Web Experimentation

 What to include

-Direct data, indirect data, and goal trees all provide different perspectives on your site experience.
+Direct data, indirect data, and goal trees provide different perspectives on your site experience.

 - Direct data (your own site) – Web analytics, results from prior experiments, voice of the customer, heat maps, user testing, user personas, customer decision models, lifetime value (LTV), and customer acquisition cost (CAC).